yuxin0924/NOXxGDGKUL_AIAccelerate2025/README.md

   <img src="docs/NOX_logo.png" alt="NOX Energy Logo" height="200">
 </p>

+# Google Cloud Platform (GCP) recources by GDG

+You’ll get free Google Cloud access during the event—no credit card needed.

+## How to redeem:

+- Make sure you’re signed into a Gmail/Google account.

+- Open our event’s unique link: https://trygcp.dev/claim/gdg-other-ai-accelerate-hack

+- Follow the prompts to activate your account and access the Google Cloud Console.

+## What is GCP?
+Google Cloud Platform offers all the tools of the google cloud development environment to build your applications.
+It also offers free Gemini API Keys so you can leverage the full potential of generative AI during today's hacking!

+These are some of the services the GCP offers ranging from backend & storage to scheduling and ML workloads.
+Some of them might be interesting to leverage during this case, especially the services enablign AI services!

+* **Vertex AI** : Train/host custom models, embeddings, batch prediction, Model Garden.
+* **Vision API** : Labels, OCR, object detection.
+* **Speech-to-Text / Text-to-Speech** : Voice features.
+* **Translation API** : Multilingual apps fast.
+* **Vertex AI Workbench** : Managed notebooks; GPUs/TPUs if available.

+GCP offers a broad range of other services to allow for cloud deployment of applications.
+Feel free to check out the possibilities of GCP for your hacking today or future projects!

 # NOX Energy Hackathon ⚡

 Welcome to the NOX Energy Hackathon!
 This repository contains everything you need to participate in the challenge.